mediapathic/hammerwiki/Developer-guide.md

 ## Preliminaries
 Explain what the arena allocator (`HAllocator`) is for, and how to use it, since it's going to come up a lot.
 The `HACKING` file will be useful here.

+## Style conventions
+stdint.h is your friend, and other things we should really have some kind of checkstyle template for anyway

 ## Extending Hammer
 ### Adding new combinators
 * Combinators are declared in src/hammer.h and defined in src/parsers/